metamath/lamp-guide/docs/11/index.md

 Also, note that this new step *and* the final goal `syl` have green checkmarks.

 The most important thing is that our final goal has a green checkmark, meaning the goal is fully proved!
-You can left-click on its green checkmark to get a final proof that could be used in a final database.

 #### Hard mode: Proving `syl` using only axioms

 If you thought that was too easy, let's make it more challenging.
 Let's prove `syl` using *only* axioms.
-Most people wouldn't create proofs with only axioms, but doing this will help us illustrate ways you can use metamath-lamp.
+Most people wouldn't create proofs with only axioms, but some people find this to be an interesting challenge.
+We're going to do this because it will help us illustrate ways you can use metamath-lamp.
 In particular, we'll show you how to work backwards from a step.

+##### Switch from our current state to hard mode

-We'll start with our current state, including the intermediate step that metamath-lamp found.
+We'll start with our current state, including the intermediate step that metamath-lamp found when we were doing things the easy way.
 Now change the context so it only includes the axioms modus ponens (`ax-mp`) and the propositional logic axioms `ax-1`, `ax-2`, and `ax-3`, not anything after them: